Nite Flights (album)

-Nite Flights is the sixth and final studio album by the American pop group the Walker Brothers, released in July 1978 by GTO Records.
-Unlike their previous two albums which consisted almost entirely of cover versions, each member of the group wrote songs for Nite Flights; two by Gary Walker with Scott Walker and John Walker each contributing four.
-"The Electrician" was released as a single from the album.
-The four Scott-penned tracks were released on that year's Shutout EP.
+Nite Flights is the sixth and final studio album by American pop group the Walker Brothers, released in July 1978 by GTO Records.
+In contrast to their previous two albums, which were made up almost entirely of cover versions, Nite Flights is the group's only album to feature entirely original songs; Gary Walker contributed two while Scott Walker and John Walker each contributed four.
+In addition to containing all original material, the album was a radical departure from the group's usual mainstream sound, displaying elements of art rock, new wave and experimental music.
+It is generally considered an artistic breakthrough for Scott Walker, presaging his later re-emergence as an avant-garde artist.

+"The Electrician" was released as a single from the album, while the four Scott-penned tracks were released as an EP titled Shutout.
+The album itself was virtually ignored by critics and audiences upon release, while the Walker Brothers' disinterest in touring and the financial decline of GTO led to the group losing their record contract and disbanding at the end of 1978.
+More recently, however, the acclaim of Scott Walker's solo work led to a critical re-evaluation of Nite Flights.

 Recording

 After reforming in 1974, the Walker Brothers released two albums, No Regrets and Lines, both of which were commercial failures.
 With enough money from the label to make one more record, the trio spent all of 1977 writing songs before returning to the studio.
 Scott Walker, who had not written a song since his 1970 solo album 'Til the Band Comes In, began writing again after hearing Joni Mitchell, soon after finding other influences: "It's an inspiration to learn that Henry Miller didn't write Tropic of Cancer until he was 33."

 The album was recorded in February 1978 at Scorpio Sound in London.
 Scott brought David Bowie's 1977 album "Heroes" to the studio, where it was, according to engineer Steve Parker, used as "the reference album when we were making Nite Flights".

 Author Chris O'Leary describes "The Electrician" as more experimental than Bowie and Brian Eno's work on "Heroes", stating there was "nothing of its like" at the time.